suhasrsharma/FluffyPancakes/README.md

 # Dependencies

 - Chrome Driver : You'll need a chromedriver in order to complete execution of the code.
 You can get the file from [here](https://chromedriver.chromium.org/).
-Unzip and add the "chromedriver.exe" (Windows) file to the PYTHONPATH environment variable.
+Unzip and add the "chromedriver.exe" (Windows) or "chromedriver" (Linux)file to the PYTHONPATH environment variable.

     Well, we know that's a lot of work, so we have included the current stable version of the chromedriver in the [dependencies](https://github.com/suhasrsharma/FluffyPancakes/tree/master/dependencies) folder of the repo.